A pristine destination with the magnificent view to the restricted area of Nepal...

 Some Useful Information about Short Manaslu Trek:

 Best Time of the Year for Manaslu Trek:

 Manaslu Trek can be accomplished throughout the year but when it comes to the best time of the year or the best season of the year for Manaslu Trek.
-We recommend trekkers to trek Manaslu during Spring or Autumn.
+We recommend trekkers trek Manaslu during Spring or Autumn.

-Spring which includes the month from February-May is the best time of the year, this is so because the temperature is neither too cold nor too hot.
+Spring which includes the month of February-May is the best time of the year, this is so because the temperature is neither too cold nor too hot.
 This is an accurate time to explore the hidden vegetation of the high Himalayas as well.